 has successfully completed an Association of Nutrition & Foodservice Professionals approved Certified Dietary Manager or Certified Food Protection Professional course;

 is certified as a Certified Dietary Manager or Certified Food Protection Professional by the Association of Nutrition & Foodservice Professionals; or

 has training and experience in food service supervision and management in a military service equivalent in content to the programs in the second, third or fourth paragraph of this definition.

-Dietitian − a person who is a licensed dietitian as provided in the Dietetic and Nutrition Services Practice Act.
+Dietitian − a person who is a licensed dietitian nutritionist as defined in the Dietitian Nutritionist Practice Act.

-Director − the Director of the Department of Public Health or designee.
+Director − the Director of Public Health or the Director's designee.
 (Section 1-110 of the Act)

-Director of Nursing Service − the full-time Professional Registered Nurse who is directly responsible for the immediate supervision of the nursing services.
+Director of Nursing Service − the full-time registered professional nurse who is directly responsible for the immediate supervision of the nursing services.

 Discharge − the full release of any resident from a facility.
 (Section 1-111 of the Act)

 Discipline − any action taken by the facility for the purpose of punishing or penalizing residents.